TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Composer.rst

 Custom TYPO3 Composer Commands
 ==============================

-Some additional composer commands have been added for core development.
+Some additional Composer commands have been added for Core development.

 Just run::